Want to know what to expect

 During and After Your Breast Augmentation Surgery

 Most patients can get back to an office job within 2-3 days after their breast augmentation.
 We advise plastic surgery for breast augmentation patients to avoid strenuous activity that increases blood pressure or heart rate for 3-4 weeks, at which time it is safe to resume cardio exercise.
 No lifting more than 15 lbs. is advised for the first 6 weeks after your breast enhancement surgery.
-In submuscular implants, no pectoral (chest) muscle exercise are advised for at least 8 weeks to minimize the risk of implant displacement.
+In submuscular implants, no pectoral (chest) muscle exercises are advised for at least 8 weeks to minimize the risk of implant displacement.
 Patients are able to drive as soon as they are no longer taking any sedative medications (pain pills and muscle relaxants).

 Frequently Asked Questions about our Fort Worth Breast Augmentation Services

 How much does breast augmentation cost in Fort Worth?

 Few cosmetic procedures have set price tags.
 That’s because each procedure is customized to each plastic surgery for breast augmentation patients and may be affected by implant type and need for other procedures.
 The typical price for breast augmentation will range between $5,200-6,200.
 As an experienced breast augmentation Fort Worth surgeon, Dr. Steele will meet with you in his office to discuss all options and pricing.
 During your consultation, you will be given a quote that reflects your specific breast enhancement surgery.

 Are silicone implants safe?